 Find how your church can support disaster survivors.
 Visit worldrenew.net/drssunday to learn more.

 If a tornado came through your town on a Wednesday night, does your church have a plan for the groups that might be meeting at church that night?
 Are important documents in a safe place in the event of a flood?
-Visit worldrenew.net/prepare-disasters for a step-by-step develop a disaster preparedness plan for your church.
+Visit worldrenew.net/prepare-disasters for a step-by-step guide to develop a disaster preparedness plan for your church.